-Councillors may need to collect personal data in order to process constituent requests for assistance or respond to their enquiries.
-Councillors will only collect the personal data from constituents that is needed in order to provide them with relevant information, services or support.
+Councillors may need to collect personal data to process constituents’ requests for assistance or respond to their enquiries.
+Councillors will only collect the personal data from constituents that is needed to provide them with relevant information, services or support.

 This will generally include personal information such as name, address and contact information together with details of the problem or concern.

-The Councillor may also require personal information known as ‘special’ information.
+The Councillor may also require personal information known as ‘special category’ information.
 This data requires more protection due to its sensitivity.
-This information consists of racial or ethnic origin, sexuality and sexual life, religious or philosophical beliefs, trade union membership, political opinions, genetic and bio-metric data, physical or mental health and criminal convictions and offences.
+This information consists of racial or ethnic origin, sexual orientation and sexual life, religious or philosophical beliefs, trade union membership, political opinions, genetic data, bio-metric data, physical or mental health and criminal convictions and offences.

 It will only be necessary for Councillors to collect this type of information where it is of relevance to the request the constituent is making.